 Additionally, NCHS provides data on the practice of medicine, such as use of resources and changes in the health care delivery system.
 NCHS collects data from birth and death certificates, medical records, personal interviews, and other sources.

-At KRDC researchers have access to restricted data from leading surveys such as the Medical Expenditure Panel Survey, the National Health Interview Survey, the National Health and Nutrition Examination Survey, the National Survey of Family Growth, the National Vital Statistics System, and the National Ambulatory Medical Care Survey/National Hospital Ambulatory Medical Care Survey.
+At KRDC researchers have access to restricted data from leading surveys such as the Behavioral Risk Factor Surveillance System, Medical Expenditure Panel Survey, the National Health Interview Survey, the National Health and Nutrition Examination Survey, the National Survey of Family Growth, the National Vital Statistics System, and the National Ambulatory Medical Care Survey/National Hospital Ambulatory Medical Care Survey.
 Many of these data have been linked to the National Death Index, claims data from the Centers for Medicare and Medicaid Services, and benefits from the Social Security Administration.